lodeguns/Elegans-AI-Artificial-Connectomic-Networks/README.md

 # Elegans-AI
 This is the repository of the journal paper:
 ### Elegans-AI: how the connectome of a living organism could model artificial neural networks.
-Francesco Bardozzo *1 , Andrea Terlizzi *1 , Claudio Simoncini *1, Pietro Lio ́,*2 Roberto Tagliaferri *1
+Francesco Bardozzo *1 , Andrea Terlizzi *1 , Claudio Simoncini *1, Pietro Lio' *2, Roberto Tagliaferri *1
 <br>*1 Neurone Laboratory, University of Salerno, IT
 <br>*2 Computer Laboratory, University of Cambridge, UK